Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for Dual-Polarization 16 Quadrature Amplitude Modulation: Experiment

-Fig. \ref{Fig.18} displays the performance of our proposed methods with the transmitter IQ imperfect after RX X/Y pol skew compensation.
-The Fig. \ref{Fig.18}(a) shows the scanning module scans the TX delay result.
-In Fig. \ref{Fig.18}(a), the TX delay scans vary from -2T/16 to 2T/16, and the MSEs are plotted as a function of TX delay.
-The TX Y pol skew is set to about 2.5 ps.
-The TX Y pol skew is set to about 3.5 ps.
-The scanning delay is completely performed twice, which is the first scanning and the second scanning.
-According to The Fig. \ref{Fig.18}(a), the MSE is lowest when the TX scanning delay is 1.74 ps, both at the first and second scanning.
-Thus, the rough TX skew estimation is 1.74 ps.
-In Fig. \ref{Fig.18}(b), the TX amp./pha. imbalance is studied.
-The TX X/Y pol amplitude changes from -0.1 to 0.1, and the phase imbalance is respectively set to -10, 0, and 10 degrees.
-According to Fig. \ref{Fig.18}(b), the Q-factor remains stable when the amplitude imbalance varies from -0.1 to 0.1 with the phase imbalance fixed.
-On the other hand, the highest mean Q-factor is 8.7 dB when the TX phase imbalance is 0 degrees, and the lowest mean Q-factor is 8.3 dB when the TX phase imbalance is -10 degrees.
-This means that the Q penalty is 0.4 dB when using our proposed methods in the phase imbalance range of -10 to 10 degrees.
+Figure \eqref{Fig.18} characterizes the performance of our proposed methods with the transmitter IQ imperfect after RX X/Y pol skew compensation.
+In Fig. \eqref{Fig.18}(a), the TX X/Y pol skew is set to 2.6/2.6 ps.
+The $S_{e}$ is plotted as a function of TX delay.
+According to Fig. \eqref{Fig.18}(a), the $S_{e}$ is minimized at TX scanning delays of 1.74 or 3.47 ps.
+We select 2 ps skew as the TX skew estimation result.
+In Fig. \eqref{Fig.18}(b), the TX amp./pha. imbalance is studied.
+The TX X/Y pol amplitude imbalance changes from -0.1 to 0.1, and the phase imbalance is set to -10, 0, and 10 deg respectively.
+Figure \eqref{Fig.18}(b) shows that the Q-factor penalty is 0.6 dB under a phase imbalance of $\pm$ 10 deg with the -0.1 amplitude imbalance.

-We also compare the performance of the 4×4 MIMO and C-R AEQ as shown in Fig. \ref {Fig.19}.
-Because the 4×4 MIMO only compensates for RX X/Y skew, for fair comparison, in Fig. \ref{Fig.19}, both TX and RX X/Y pol skew are compensated.
-In addition, the 4×4 MIMO or C-R AEQ is used for equalizing the same signal data at each comparison.
-Fig. \ref {Fig.19}(a) displays the relation between Q-factor and taps.
-We define the non-butterfly and butterfly filter tap as shown in Eq. \ref{eq100} and Eq. \ref{eq101}.
+We compare the performance of the 4×4 MIMO and C-R AEQ as shown in Fig. \eqref {Fig.19}.
+Because the 4×4 MIMO only compensates for RX X/Y IQ imbalance, for fair comparison, both TX and RX X/Y pol skew are compensated.
+Moreover, the same received signal is equalized using a 4×4 MIMO or C-R AEQ in each comparison.
+First, we define the non-butterfly and butterfly structure numbers of filter taps shown in Eq. \ref{eq100} and Eq. \ref{eq101}.